Skip to main content

 What does the webhook payload contain?

-A JSON object with signal_type, confidence, source, destination, account (name, domain), events, enrichment, and detected_at.
+A JSON object with signal_type, confidence, source, hypothesis_id, account (name, domain), events, enrichment, and detected_at.
 A sample payload is shown on this page.

 Ready to connect Webhooks?